cfpb/design-system/docs/components/notifications.md

       The default notification creates the base for the message that is often hidden and empty, but is modified by scripting in production to update the state and message based on user input.

+      Notifications are hidden by default; you can toggle their visibility by adding or removing the `m-notification__visible` class to the base element.
     variation_name: Default notification
   - variation_code_snippet: |-
       <div class="m-notification